How Much Does It Cost to Hire a Truck Driver in 2026?

 Focus on Retention Over Recruitment

 The cheapest driver to hire is the one who never leaves.
 Competitive pay, consistent miles, home time, and respect go further than any recruiting budget.
 Reducing turnover from 90% to 50% saves a 10-truck fleet $28,000-$56,000 per year in recruitment costs alone — plus the revenue gains from fewer empty trucks.
+Start with our playbook on how to reduce driver turnover.

 O Trucking Driver Placement: $500 Per Driver